sjarosz/audiosdk/README.md

 - **Post-Processing Hooks**: Easily add normalization, transcoding, or notifications after recording.
 - **Device Selection**: Record from the default output or any specific output device.
 - **Audio-Capable Process Discovery**: List all running processes that are recognized by CoreAudio as audio-capable (see below).
+- **Process Name Lookup**: Find the PID for a process by name from the audio-capable list.

 ---